cyverse/irods-adm/coding-standards-bash.md

 ### Pipelines and Other Chained Expressions

 If a pipeline fits on a single line, it should be on one.
-Otherwise, it should split before each `|` operator with each segment being on its own line with all but the first line indented.
-The same policy applies to other chained expressions like logical compounds using `||` and `&&`.
+Otherwise, it should split before each `|` operator with each segment being on its own line and with all but the first line indented.
+The same policy applies to other chained expressions like logical compounds using `||` and `&&` operators.

 ```bash
 od --address-radix n --read-bytes 4 | tr --delete ' '